anubhavmishra/envoy-consul-sds/docs/bootstrap-nomad-google-compute-engine.md

 ## Bootstrap a Nomad Workers

-We will install Nomad, dnsmasq and docker
+In this section we will create `nomad-worker-1`, `nomad-worker-2`, `nomad-worker-3`, `nomad-worker-4` and `nomad-worker-5` instances.
+We will install Nomad, Consul, dnsmasq and docker on the workers.

 ```bash
 gcloud compute instances create nomad-worker-1 nomad-worker-2 nomad-worker-3 nomad-worker-4 nomad-worker-5 \